holochain/holochain-rust/doc/holochain_101/src/zome/entry_type_definitions.md

 `validation` for a `ValidatingEntryType` should either return `Ok(())` or an `Err` containing the string explaining why validation failed.

+Also note the use of a Rust type as the type parameter to the validation data (`ValidationData<Post>`).
+In this case we are referencing a struct called `Post`.
+This automatically adds an extra layer of validation that the entry data must be serializable/deserializable between this type and JSON.
+Types used here must implement the `DefaultJson` trait.

 The validity of an entry is therefore defined by the author of a Zome.
-First of all, data which doesn't conform to the schema defined by the `native_type` will fail, but `validation` allows for further rules to be defined.
+First of all, data which doesn't conform to the schema defined by the type will fail, but `validation` allows for further rules to be defined.

 Note that not only the entry author will call this function to validate the entry during its' creation, but other peers will call this function to validate the entry when it is requested via the network that they hold a copy of it. *This is at the heart of how Holochain functions as peer-to-peer data integrity layer.*